ssharp0/travel_planner/microservices_case_app/README.md

 ## Request Data
-To request data (charts) to be created from the case database csv file:
+To request data (charts) to be created from the provided case database csv file:

- Update/replace the contents of `chart_service.txt` file with the following instructions:
+ Update and replace the contents of `chart_service.txt` file with the following instructions.

-`createChart` : this exact string <br>
+`createChart` : the microservice will look for this string EXACTLY and then it will create charts from provided csv

-`case_database.csv` : the database csv file to create charts from (location)
+`case_database.csv` : the database csv file to create charts from (file location)

+Example Call Below (assumes the database csv file is saved in same directory)

 ```
 with open('chart_service.txt', "w") as file: